 Nadine Zacks is a labour and employment lawyer in Hicks Morley’s Toronto office.
-She provides advice and representation to public and private sector employers on a wide range of labour and employment issues including grievance arbitrations, wrongful dismissals, employment standards, employment contracts, human rights and accommodation and occupational health and safety.
+She provides advice and representation to employers on a wide range of labour and employment issues including grievance arbitrations, wrongful dismissals, employment standards, employment contracts, human rights and accommodation, disability management, and occupational health and safety.

 Nadine regularly appears before tribunals, arbitrators, mediators and courts to advocate for her clients.
-When not litigating for her clients, Nadine provides proactive, practical solutions for employers, helping them navigate the nuances of the laws applicable to their workplaces.
-Nadine often advises on workplace policies and provides training sessions to clients.
+When not litigating for her clients, Nadine provides proactive, practical solutions to the most complex problems, helping employers navigate the nuances of the laws applicable to their workplaces.
+The wide scope of her practice enables Nadine to advise on a broad spectrum of subjects while always taking the time to understand each client’s individual needs and concerns.
+She respects the significance and urgency of the challenges faced by her clients and prides herself on responding thoughtfully and quickly, often identifying potential issues and developing preventative policy updates and training sessions to mitigate any future legal risk.

-Nadine is chair of the firm’s Occupational Health and Safety group and regularly assists clients with responding to and defending orders and charges under the Occupational Health and Safety Act.
+Nadine is the chair of the firm’s Occupational Health and Safety Practice Group and regularly assists clients with responding to and defending orders and charges under the Occupational Health and Safety Act.

 Memberships & Affiliations